 View all doctors and staff

-Dr. Modica has been an assistant clinical professor at the College & UEC since 1991.
-She earned her Bachelor of Science, and Doctor of Optometry degrees from Salus University, Pennsylvania College of Optometry.
+Dr. Modica has been an assistant clinical professor at the University Eye Center since 1991.
+She earned her Doctor of Optometry degree from Salus University, Pennsylvania College of Optometry in 1988 and completed a residency there in 1989.
 Dr. Modica teaches didactic coursework in neuro-ophthalmic disease and supervises patient care in the neuro-ocular disease service.
 She also supervises third and fourth year students in the primary care program.

 Fellow of the American Academy of Optometry, FNOD